phoneburner/salt-lite-skeleton/README.md

 ### Queue Jobs

-1. Create a job class that implements `PhoneBurner\SaltLiteFramework\Queue\JobInterface`.
+1. Create a job class that implements `PhoneBurner\SaltLite\Framework\Queue\JobInterface`.
 The class must be invokable and serializable.
 2. Dispatch the job using the `MessageBusInterface` service.